qʷ

 - áɬiʔ qʷaʔmnwíxʷstm̓əl̓x iʔ t st̓m̓kʔil̓ts, čun̓tm̓, “axáʔ ixíʔ in̓místm̓, ixíʔ yaʔ y̓lmixʷm̓.”
 His daughter introduced them, she said, “This one there is my father, he’s the boss.”
 (PS)

-- kʷuʔ qʷaʔmnwíxʷstxʷ You introduce me (Cv)
+- kʷuʔ qʷaʔmnwíxʷstxʷ.
+You introduce me., You introduce us.
+(Cv)

 qʷaʔmús broken in